 It is quite obvious you may not be able to understand what works for your business and what doesn’t if you are not measuring the due metrics.
-Similarly, recruiting metrics provide solutions to evaluating your recruitment process performance.
-It is quite significant to have assessable recruiting objectives and precise data that enables you to track your performance.
+As such, recruiting metrics provide solutions to evaluating your recruitment process performance.
+It is quite significant to have scalable recruiting objectives and precise data that enables you to track your performance.
 Particularly, when you are striving to make game-changing hires.
 Having said that, let’s have a look at few crucial recruiting metrics that can play pivotal role to your recruiting process.

 Time to Fill